Chart Color Schemes

 Educational outcomes in Drayton - Harristown fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Drayton-Harristown has a robust network of six schools educating approximately 3,243 students, with typical Australian school conditions (ICSEA: 955) and balanced educational opportunities.
-The area functions as an education hub with 28.3 school places per 100 residents, attracting students from surrounding communities.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education, including 9.4% in primary, 8.5% in secondary, and 4.9% in tertiary education.
+Drayton - Harristown has a robust network of 6 schools educating approximately 3,243 students, with typical Australian school conditions (ICSEA: 955) offering balanced educational opportunities.
+The educational mix includes 4 primary, 1 secondary, and 1 K-12 school.
+The area functions as an education hub with 28.3 school places per 100 residents, significantly above the regional average of 17.2, attracting students from surrounding communities.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education